Switzerland’s FADP: The Scope, 2023 Changes, and How to Comply

 Increased trust

-Clients and partners are more likely to trust service providers who have undergone a SOC 2 audit, as it provides assurance regarding data protection.
+Clients and partners are more likely to trust service providers who have undergone a SOC 2 audit, as it assures data protection.

 Legal and regulatory compliance